davidsilvasmith/sowhatsbitcoin.com/for-developers/index.md

 #### Bitcoin is a breakthrough that can change your **career**.

 Bitcoin is a computer science break through.
 Bitcoin's core innovation is a distributed ledger that is unforgeable.
-Basically it works like bittorrent but for sending and receiving payments.
+Basically it works like BitTorrent but for sending and receiving payments.

 #### Getting Started